dapplets/dapplet-docs/docs/configuration.md

 :::caution

-It is possible to edit and create a **dapplet's config** only from the working environment of the module in the extension, it is possible to use the **dapplet's config**, depending on how the developer configured them.
+You can edit and create a **dapplet config** only from the module's working environment.
+User can use **dapplet config**, in extension.

 :::